DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 ---

 They pivoted.
 If the transit data was back and some camera tapes were theater, that left manual caches: the ugly little baskets you hide under desks and behind job names.
-Jason opened the archive’s maintenance console—a dusty interface that hadn’t been given new fonts since the dawn of sarcasm.
+Jason opened the archive’s maintenance console - a dusty interface that hadn’t been given new fonts since the dawn of sarcasm.

 “Local caches?”
 Lina asked.